mattdowdell/notes/comments.md

 - We know fire is bad and smoke detectors are good.
 But it might be worth making the fire a bit smaller before installing alarms that will be going off constantly.
 - [How to ship](https://www.seangoedecke.com/how-to-ship/)
 - [11 Simple Rules](https://fs.blog/dave-packards-11-simple-rules/)
+- Infrastructure deployments should be entirely separate from the application deployments that depend upon them.

 ### Quotes